isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Iterative Allocator
 -------------------
-It is the default allocator used by the Kea DHCPv6 server.
-It remembers the last offered lease and offers the following lease to the next client.
+This is the default allocator used by the Kea DHCPv6 server.
+It remembers the last offered lease and offers the following sequential lease to the next client.
 For example, it may offer addresses in this order: ``2001:db8:1::10``, ``2001:db8:1::11``, ``2001:db8:1::12``, and so on.
-Similarly, it offers the delegated prefix following the previous one to the next client.
-The time to find and offer the next lease is very short.
-Thus, it is the highly performant allocator when the pool utilization is low and there is a high probability that the next selected lease is available.
+Similarly, it offers the next sequential delegated prefix after the previous one to the next client.
+The time to find and offer the next lease is very short; thus, this is the most performant allocator when pool utilization is low and there is a high probability that the next selected lease is available.

 The iterative allocation underperforms when multiple DHCP servers share a lease database or are connected to a cluster.
-The servers tend to offer and allocate the same blocks of addresses to different clients independently.
-It causes many allocation conflicts between the servers and retransmissions by clients.
-A random allocation deals with it by dispersing the allocations order.
+The servers tend to offer and allocate the same blocks of addresses to different clients independently, which causes many allocation conflicts between the servers and retransmissions by clients.
+A random allocation addresses this issue by dispersing the allocation order.

 Random Allocator
 ----------------

-The random allocator uses a uniform randomization function to select offered addresses and delegated prefixes from the subnet pools.
-It improves the server's resilience against attacks based on allocation predictability.
-In addition, the random allocation is suitable in deployments where multiple servers are connected to a shared database or a database cluster.
+The random allocator uses a uniform randomization function to select offered addresses and delegated prefixes from subnet pools.
+It is suitable in deployments where multiple servers are connected to a shared database or a database cluster.
 By dispersing the offered leases, the servers minimize the risk of allocating the same lease to two different clients at the same or nearly the same time.
+In addition, it improves the server's resilience against attacks based on allocation predictability.

 The random allocator is, however, slightly slower than the iterative allocator.
 Moreover, it increases the server's memory consumption because it must remember randomized leases to avoid offering them repeatedly.
-Memory consumption grows with the number of offered leases.
-In other words, larger pools and more clients increase memory consumption by random allocation.
+Memory consumption grows with the number of offered leases; in other words, larger pools and more clients increase memory consumption by random allocation.

 Free Lease Queue Allocator (Prefix Delegation Only)
 ---------------------------------------------------

-It is a sophisticated allocator whose use should be considered in subnets with highly utilized delegated prefix pools.
-In such cases, it can take a considerable amount of time for the iterative and random allocator to find an available prefix because they have to repeatedly check if there is a valid lease for the prefix they will offer.
-The number of checks can be as high as the number of delegated prefixes in the subnet when the subnet pools are exhausted.
-It has a direct negative impact on the DHCP response time for each request.
+This is a sophisticated allocator whose use should be considered in subnets with highly utilized delegated prefix pools.
+In such cases, it can take a considerable amount of time for the iterative or random allocator to find an available prefix, because they must repeatedly check whether there is a valid lease for a prefix they will offer.
+The number of checks can be as high as the number of delegated prefixes in the subnet when the subnet pools are exhausted, which can have a direct negative impact on the DHCP response time for each request.

 The Free Lease Queue (FLQ) allocator tracks lease allocations and de-allocations and maintains a running list of available delegated prefixes for each pool.
-It allows for picking an available lease in a constant time, regardless of the subnet pools' utilization.
-The allocator continuously updates the list of free leases by removing the allocated leases and adding the released or reclaimed ones.
+It allows an available lease to be selected within a constant time, regardless of the subnet pools' utilization.
+The allocator continuously updates the list of free leases by removing any allocated leases and adding released or reclaimed ones.

-The following configuration snipet shows how to select the FLQ allocator for prefix delegation in a subnet:
+The following configuration snippet shows how to select the FLQ allocator for prefix delegation in a subnet:

 .. code-block:: json